Seat lift mechanisms may be considered medically necessary when ALL of the following are met:

 - Prescribed to effect improvement or to attest or retard deterioration in the individual’s condition; and

-- Individual has severe arthritis of the hip or knee or has a severe neuromuscular disease; and
+- Individual has severe arthritis of the hip or knee or has a moderate neuromuscular disease; and

 - Individual is completely incapable of standing up from a regular armchair or any chair in their home; and